Current players and alumni competed in a futsal tournament

 Roeders received an associate degree from Brevard in 1987.
 A two-time member of the Big South Presidential Honor Roll, he earned a bachelor's degree in business administration from UNC Asheville in 1990.

 Roeders, who has a 'B' coaching license and is a head coach for the Region II ODP in which he has traveled to national tournaments as well as international events including France, Costa Rica and Brazil.
-He and his wife Katherine have a 13-year old son, Kegan.
-The Roeders family resides in Cedarburg, Wis.
+He and his wife Katherine have a teenage son, Kegan.

 Roeders' Career Record